 Thinking Of Creating Your Own?

-If you’re really thinking about creating your own vertical garden, you can easily do so using your own recycled pallets, a wooden trellis, steel mesh, or even a fabric shoe organizer!
-The options are endless are there are different kinds of vertical gardens for everyone and you can see a few of my favorite vertical hanging garden ideas here.
+You can create a vertical garden by using your own recycled pallets, a wooden trellis, steel mesh, or even a fabric shoe organizer!
+The options are endless.
+You can see a few of my favorite vertical hanging garden ideas here.

 Image from Postris